 Why an Accelerometer?

-Accelerometers are the most accurate pedometers on the market today.
-Accelerometer pedometers have no moving parts, therefore there is no clicking sound as you are walking.
-They also test more accurate than spring-levered mechanisms.
-Accuracy on a spring-levered mechanism becomes a problem when they are worn at a tilt.
-This is often the case with larger body shapes and/or waist measurements or even those walking at slower speeds.
-The accelerometer pedometer can be worn at any tilt and will still be accurate.
-It is also more user-friendly in that it filters out incidental movement like crossing your legs or sneezing, being bumped.
-The accelerometer pedometer will not count steps for 5 seconds to prevent recording false steps and then starts counting at the 6th second so that the step count stays accurate.
+The accuracy on a spring-levered mechanism becomes a problem if they are not worn in a verticle position.
+This happens with people who have a larger body shape and/or waist measurement.
+It can also happen to those who walk at slower speeds.
+The great thing about an accelerometer is that it can be worn at any angle of tilt and still be accurate.
+It’s also more user-friendly.
+It filters out incidental movement like crossing your legs or sneezing, being bumped.
+The accelerometer pedometer has a 5 second delay to prevent recording false steps and then starts counting at the 6th second so that the step count stays accurate.

 While the Digi-Walker or mechanical pedometers had to be worn on the waistband at a vertical angle for accuracy, the accelerometer can be worn on the waist, on the wrist, in a pocket or hang from a lanyard around the neck (this depends on the model and the brand).